UniversitaDellaCalabria/Portale-PoC/README.md

 This project is composed by the following applications:
 - websites, where multiple sites can be defined.
 - cms_context, where webpaths and EditorialBoard Users and Permissions can be defined
-- cms_templates, where multiple page templates can be managed
+- cms_templates, where multiple page templates and page blocks can be managed
+- cms_medias, specialized app for management, upload and navigation of media files.
 - cms_menus, specialized app for navigation bar creation and management.
 - cms_carousels, specialized app for Carousel and Slider creation and management.
-- cms, where Editorial boards can write post and publish content in one or more contexts.
+- cms, where Editorial boards can create Pages and News to be published in one or more Contexts.
 - cms_previews, menus, pages, publications and carousel previews

 > :warning: **If you are a pure Djangoer**:

 You should know that templates and urls would be managed with cms_context, entirely through admin interface.
-We can even load third-party django applications, it is necessary to take into account configuring the url paths before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
-You can even set `CMS_PATH_PREFIX` to a desidered value, to restrict uniCMS url matching to a specified namespace.
+We can even load third-party django applications, it'ss necessary to take into account configuring the url paths before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
+You can even set `CMS_PATH_PREFIX` to a desidered value, eg: `portale/`, to restrict uniCMS url matching to a specified namespace.

-The first one, called `cms_context`, defines the multi web site logic (multi context) we adopted.
+The module `cms_context` defines the multiple website management (multi context) we have adopted.
-Each context, or website, is nothing more than a path (url).
-Each context has users (Editorial Board Editors) with one of the following permissions (see `cms_context.settings.CMS_CONTEXT_PERMISSIONS`):
+Each context, or website, is nothing more than a webpath.
+Each context has users (Editorial Board Editors) with one or more of the following permissions (see `cms_context.settings.CMS_CONTEXT_PERMISSIONS`):

 ````